RazaJavaid2004/labs-to-pdf/README.md

 # 🧠 Tips

-- Make sure your .cpp files compile cleanly without manual input prompts (use the provided test input).
+- Make sure your files compile cleanly without manual input prompts (use the provided test input).
 - If a file doesn’t require input, simply set its entry in INPUTS to an empty string "".
 - You can customize colors, fonts, and styles by modifying the paragraph and table styles in the script.